CAKE-com/pumble-node-sdk/docs/advanced-concepts.md

 	//...
 Triggers
 };
 ```
-Notice that in this callback you also have access to the `addon` object, which provides you with some helper methods to get Pumble Clients, access manifest, generate Auth link etc.
+Notice that in this callback you also have access to the `addon` object, which provides you with some helper methods to get [ApiClients](/api-client) , access [manifest](/manifest), generate OAuth2 url etc.

 ## Handling Errors

-The addon will emit errors everytime some uncaught error occurs in one of the handlers.
+The addon will emit errors every time some uncaught error occurs in one of your event handlers.
-In order to capture this use the code below:
+In order to capture these errors use the code below:

 ```typescript
 async function main() {